slavakargin/ug-university-prototype/docs/index.md

 # Mathematical Sciences Undergraduate Program (Prototype)

-Welcome to the Department of Mathematical Sciences undergraduate program.
-We offer flexible and rigorous pathways in mathematics, data science & statistics, and actuarial science.
+The Department of Mathematics and Statistics offers flexible and rigorous pathways in mathematics, data science & statistics, and actuarial science.

-This prototype is intended to support a redesign in which **stable program information** lives on the university website, while **frequently updated advising logistics** remain on the department’s internal pages.

 ## Degrees and tracks